esl/mongooseim-docker/README.md

 ### Creating MongooseIM containers

+#### Building the image

+Provided a tarball was produced by mongooseim-builder a small image with only MongooseIM can be build now from `Dockerfile.member`.
+In order to build the image the MongooseIM tarball has to be copied to `members` directory.
+The image can now be build with this command:

+`docker build -f Dockerfile.member -t mongooseim .`

-First, we need to setup some volumes (don't mind `builds/` for this stage):
+First, we need to setup some volumes:

 ```
 ${VOLUMES}/
-├── builds
 ├── myproject-mongooseim-1
 │   ├── ejabberd.cfg
 │   ├── hosts